seantrott/seantrott.github.io/_posts/2019-11-1-bertology.md

 That said, I hope some of the more general principles derived from these studies stick around.
 First, it's possible to gain a deeper understanding of "black box" language models by using them in a battery of tasks, and lifting analytical techniques from Neuroscience to pick apart the mechanics of a network.
 Second, we need to constantly interrogate our metrics and eliminate confounds.

 And finally, even the best language models have a long way to go in terms of general world knowledge, which raises the question: how can one get on the basis of linguistic input alone?
 Humans learn in a rich, multimodal environment, which they explore in the context of a variety of goals, ranging from the physiological (food, sleep, safety) to the social (friendship, status, love).
 And importantly, we don't reinvent the wheel every generation: human knowledge is encoded in the form of cultural practices, including––but not limited to––language.
+How much of this multimodal, social, goal-directed context is necessary for something like understanding?
+The answer, of course, might be *everything*.

 # References